The British territory with Europe's harshest abortion laws

 No-one in modern times has actually faced life imprisonment, but it is nonetheless symbolic of the strict criminalisation of abortion in the territory, which campaigners say creates deep anxiety for those who decide to seek a termination.

-Ms Olivia says abortion simply needs to be decriminalised.
+Ms Oliva says abortion simply needs to be decriminalised.

 "The fact that right now if you were to go through with it you could be sentenced to life in prison is scary for a lot of women.